Delaware.gov logo

 Approximately 45 percent of all wetlands in the state are located on privately owned lands, with the remaining wetlands found on both state and federal lands.
 With nearly half of Delaware’s wetlands found on private lands it is important for landowners to recognize the benefits wetlands provide and work towards conserving and preserving them.

-The next Delaware Wetlands Conference is set for Jan.
-27 and 28 in 2026 at the Chase Center on the Riverfront in Wilmington.
-The conference planning committee is excited to integrate feedback and share new features for the upcoming conference.
-In previous years, this
+The 2026 Delaware Wetlands Conference has been rescheduled for March 4 and 5 after its original dates coincided with a large winter storm.
+The conference will still take place at the Chase Center on the Riverfront in Wilmington.
+The conference planning committee is excited to integrate feedback and

 The Leipsic River watershed is composed of two sub-watersheds, Leipsic River and Little Creek, and encompasses 128 square miles.
 It is located in Kent County within the Delaware Bay and Estuary Basin, and all of its waters drain into the Delaware Bay.
 Land cover in this watershed is dominated by wetlands and agriculture.